shirishb/coursera_Getting_and_Cleaning_Data/CodeBook_late.md

-**Note:** This file is heavily derived from the files *README.txt* and *features_info.txt* from the UCI "Human Activity Recognition Using Smartphones Data Set, Version 1.0" available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+**Note:** This file is HEAVILY derived from the files *README.txt* and *features_info.txt* from the UCI "Human Activity Recognition Using Smartphones Data Set, Version 1.0" available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Details about authorship are provided in the project **README.md** file and not repeated in this file.